Westo48/clash-discord/README.md

       - `/clan donate freeze spell`
   - clan supertroop donate `super troop name`
     - shows players in your clan that have a specified super troop activated
-      - `/clan supertroop sneaky goblin`
+      - `/clan supertroop donate sneaky goblin`

 - ## <a id="command-list-war"></a>War

-  - war info
+  - war info overview
     - displays war information
     - uses active player's clan for all war commands
-  - war time
-    - displays how much time is left in war
-  - war noattack
+  - war clan noattack
     - displays players that are missing attacks in war
-  - war clanstars
+  - war clan stars
     - overview of all members in war
-  - war allattacks
+  - war clan attacks
     - shows all attacks for every member
-  - war score
+  - war score self
     - shows your member score for war
-  - war memberscore `user`
+  - war score member `user mention`
     - displays the requested member score for war
-  - war clanscore
+  - war score clan
     - displays every war member's score for war
-  - war lineup
+  - war lineup clan
     - displays a lineup for your clan and your opponent
-  - war memberlineup
+  - war lineup member
     - displays a lineup for each member in your clan and your opponent

 - ## <a id="command-list-cwl-group"></a>CWL Group